Ralf Dahrendorf: Class conflict theory

-Dahrendorf developed, cultivated, and advanced his theory of class conflict.
-He proposes a symbolic model of class conflict with authority as the generic form of domination, combined with a strong systematic view of society and the structuration of class relationships.
+Dahrendorf proposed a symbolic model of class conflict with authority as the generic form of domination, combined with a strong systematic view of society and the structuration of class relationships.
 This new theory is said to have taken place in reaction to structural functionalism and in many ways represents its antithesis.
 The conflict theory attempts to bring together structural functionalism and Marxism.

-According to Dahrendorf, functionalism is beneficial while trying to understand consensus while the conflict theory is used to understand conflict and coercion.
+According to Dahrendorf, functionalism is beneficial when trying to understand consensus while conflict theory is used to understand conflict and coercion.
 In order to understand structural functionalism, we study three bodies of work: Davis and Moore, Parsons, and Merton.
 Dahrendorf states that capitalism has undergone major changes since Marx initially developed his theory on class conflict.
-The new system of capitalism, known as post-capitalism, is characterised by diverse class structure and a fluid system of power relations.
+The new system of capitalism, known as post-capitalism, is characterised by a diverse class structure and a fluid system of power relations.
 Thus, it involves a much more complex system of inequality than Marx originally outlined.
 Dahrendorf contends that post-capitalist society has institutionalised class conflict into state and economic spheres.
 For example, class conflict has been habituated through unions, collective bargaining, the court system, and legislative debate.
-In effect, the severe class strife typical of Marx's time is not longer relevant.
+In effect, the severe class strife typical of Marx's time is no longer relevant.

-Conflict theorists like Dahrendorf often took the exact opposite view of functionalists.
-Whereas functionalists believe that society was oscillating very slightly, if not completely static, conflict theorists said that "every society at every point is subject to process of change".
+Conflict theorists like Dahrendorf often took the exact opposite view of functionalists Whereas functionalists believe that society was oscillating very slightly, if not completely static, conflict theorists said that "every society at every point is subject to process of change".
 Conflict theorists believe that there is "dissension and conflict at every point in the social system" and "many societal elements as contributing to disintegration and change".
-They believe order comes from coercion from those at the top, and that power is an important factor in social order.
+They believe order comes from coercion from those at the top, and that power is an important factor in the social order.